AnindyaPal/desktop-cognition/README.md

+# Cognition

+## Cognition v1 Features

+- **Meeting Agent:** Does exactly what Granola does – captures everything you hear, no bots needed.
+Transforms messy meeting notes into clean, actionable and shareable action items and MOMs.

+- **Sales Agent:** Real-time contextual intel like Cluely.
+It will literally tell you "your prospect mentioned budget concerns at the 15th minute – you missed probing that." and all the phrasing is backed by SPIN, MEDDIC selling techniques.
+Not generic advice – specific missed opportunities called out in real-time.
+Saves you from that post-meeting "damn, should have said this" moment.

+- **Transparent and Invisible:** Yes – it won't show up in screen recording, screen shares and stays persistent across macOS multiple desktops and apps.

 # Faster Whisper Real-time Transcription Test

 This project tests the real-time transcription capabilities of [faster-whisper](https://github.com/SYSTRAN/faster-whisper), a fast implementation of OpenAI's Whisper model using CTranslate2.